arcadiacoin/arcadia-docs/docs/node/start.md

 Running a dedicated worker is optional but something to be considered if the amount of incoming and outgoing transactions is getting too high.

-# Tribe
+# Masternode

-It's recommended to run the node as a voting node ( tribe ).
+It's recommended to run the node as a voting node ( masternode ).
 Voting nodes tend receive broadcasted transactions faster than non-voting ones when they have 0.1% of the total ADIA supply delegated to them but voting can take up more CPU resources.

 To have the node act also as a voting node uncomment and set the following line in ~/Arcadia/config-node.toml:
 ```